-In all cases, cash and securities should be transferred to a Fund by the "Settlement Date," which, unless extended as noted below, is generally the Business Day immediately following the Transmittal Date.
-The Settlement Date may be extended if deemed to be in the best interests of the Fund and its shareholders by the Adviser.
+In all cases, cash and securities should be transferred to the applicable Fund by the "Settlement Date," which, unless extended as noted below, is generally the Business Day immediately following the Transmittal Date (as defined below).
+The Settlement Date may be extended if deemed to be in the best interests of the applicable Fund and its shareholders by the Adviser.
 Persons placing custom orders or orders involving Cash Value should be aware of time deadlines imposed by intermediaries, such as DTC and/or the Federal Reserve Bank wire system, which may delay the delivery of cash and securities by the Settlement Date.

 Placement of Creation Orders.
 All purchase orders must be placed by or through an Authorized Participant.
 To order a Creation Unit, an Authorized Participant must submit an irrevocable purchase order to the Distributor.
 In-kind (portions of) purchase orders will be processed through the Clearing Process when it is available.
 The Clearing Process is an enhanced clearing process that is available only for certain securities and only to DTC Participants that are also participants in the Clearing Process of the NSCC.
 In-kind (portions of) purchase orders not subject to the Clearing Process will go through a manual clearing process run by DTC.
 Fund Deposits that include government securities must be delivered through the Federal Reserve Bank wire transfer system ("Federal Reserve System").
 Fund Deposits that include cash may be delivered through the Clearing Process or the Federal Reserve System.
-Certain orders for the Funds may be made outside the Clearing Process.
+Certain orders for a Fund may be made outside the Clearing Process.
 In-kind deposits of securities for such orders must be delivered through the Federal Reserve System (for government securities) or through DTC (for corporate securities) and/or through such other arrangements allowed by the Trust or its agents.

-Orders Using Clearing Process.
+Orders Using the Clearing Process.
 In connection with creation orders made through the Clearing Process, the Distributor transmits, on behalf of the Authorized Participant, such trade instructions as are necessary to effect the creation order.
 Pursuant to such trade instructions, the Authorized Participant agrees to deliver the requisite Fund Deposit to the Trust, together with such additional information as may be required by the Distributor.
-An order to create Creation Units through the Clearing Process is deemed received by the Distributor on the Business Day the order is placed ("Transmittal Date") if (i) such order is received by the Distributor by the Closing Time on such Transmittal Date and (ii) all other procedures set forth in the Participant Agreement are properly followed.
+An order to create Creation Units through the Clearing Process is deemed received by the Distributor on the Business Day that the next NAV of the applicable Fund is calculated (the "Transmittal Date") if (i) such order is received by the Distributor by the applicable cut-off time (see the Order Information Table below) and (ii) all other procedures set forth in the Participant Agreement are properly followed.
 Cash Components will be delivered using either the Clearing Process or the Federal Reserve System, as described below.